mitranim/goh/readme.md

 `goh` = **Go** **H**TTP **H**andlers.

-Utility types that represent a not-yet-sent HTTP response as a value (status, header, body) with _no added abstractions or interfaces_.
+Utility types that represent a not-yet-sent HTTP response as a value (status, header, body) with _no added abstractions_.
 All types implement `http.Hander`.

 Recommended in conjunction with [`github.com/mitranim/rout`](https://github.com/mitranim/rout): router with support for returning responses as `http.Handler`.

+Small and dependency-free.

 See API docs at https://pkg.go.dev/github.com/mitranim/goh.